Agenda and Events

 Speaker: Brooks Lobingier, Director of Information Technology, Port of Corpus Christi

-Speaker: Juan Ignacio Rodriguez, Puerto Quequen, Argentina
+Speaker: Juan Ignacio Rodriguez, Head of Modernization Division, Puerto Quequén, Argentina

 Speaker: Donovan Guin, Public Transportation Lead, IBM